RafalBerezin/Arcane_Core/README.md

 - **Items**: Create custom items and run code when they're held or used.
 (More information is coming soon)
 - **Effects**: Create custom effects.
 - **Cooldowns**: Create cooldowns.
 (Similar to effects module, but simpler)
+- **Animate**: Simple animation engine with 2 modes: tick and framed

 Arcane Core also allows you to create your own modules or simply execute some code at specific **execution points**. (documentation coming soon)